 On May 27, 2021, the Company acquired Pentek Technologies, LLC and Pentek Systems, Inc. (collectively, "Pentek"). for a purchase price of \$65,000, subject to net working capital and net debt adjustments.
 Based in Upper Saddle River, New Jersey, Pentek is a leading designer and manufacturer of ruggedized, high-performance, commercial off-the-shelf software-defined radio and data acquisition boards, recording systems and subsystems for high-end commercial and defense applications.
-The acquisition and associated transaction expenses were funded through a combination of cash on hand and Mercury's existing revolving credit facility (the "Revolver").
+The acquisition and associated transaction expenses were funded through a combination of cash on hand and the Company's Revolver.
+On October 13, 2021, the Company and former owners of Pentek agreed to post closing adjustments totaling \$79, which increased the Company's net purchase price.